 Animal Entry

-Animals will tear into or gnaw through roofs looking for food, shelter and warmth.
+Animals will tear into or gnaw through roofs looking for food, shelter, and warmth.
 Raccoons and other creatures can cause property damage when they try to get inside.
-They'll pry up shingles, rip through gaps...
+They'll pry up shingles, rip...

 Do you have animal droppings inside or outside of your home or commercial property?
 This could be a sign critters decided to move in, and wildlife often get cozy in your insulation, resulting in damage.